mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 Here is a mental model for getting to your grandma's house.
 Find the last letter we mailed you.
 Drive to the town in the return address.
 When you get to town, ask someone where our house is.
 Everyone knows us-someone will be glad to help you.
 If you can’t find anyone, call us from a public phone, and we’ll give you the instructions directly.
 A mental model tells you how to discover the instructions for yourself, or at least where to look for help.

-**Map is not the territory**: Alfred Korzybski, a famous mathematician in 1931 made a simple observation—*the map is not the territory.* This allows you to assess the usefulness of models.
+**Map is not the territory**: Alfred Korzybski, a famous mathematician in 1931 made a simple observation-*the map is not the territory.* This allows you to assess the usefulness of models.
 Maps (mental models) are thought of as a representation of reality.
 They distill complex ideas into simple concepts that can be processed by our brains which enable us for faster decision-making.
 But maps do not represent reality.
 A map indeed can be flawed when entering uncharted territories.
 Ask early European sailors who went on voyages to explore deep seas and new lands.

-> (History) offers a ridiculous spectacle of a fragment expounding the whole. — Will Durant
+> (History) offers a ridiculous spectacle of a fragment expounding the whole. - Will Durant

 This brings me to the next point. *All models are wrong, but some are useful*.
 Those words came from a British statistician, George Box.
 He revealed the fallacy of our desire to organize the world in patterns.
 We at times confuse models with reality because we prefer simplification.
 But that is not how reality works.
 Models never reflect complete truth.

-> Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful. — George Box
+> Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful. - George Box

 Some mental models work better than others in some situations and knowing which models to use and when is a key of good judgment.
 Focusing on timeless models that have been around for a long time and consistently testing them against reality will help you use them right.

 > No idea is true just because someone says so.
 Test ideas by the evidence gained from observation and experiment!
-If a favorite idea fails a well-designed test, it’s wrong! — Richard Feynman
+If a favorite idea fails a well-designed test, it’s wrong! - Richard Feynman

 To overcome the challenge of model thinking, always have bias for action.
 Keep in mind that when in doubt, it'll be action that produces information.
 So when map and terrain differ, follow the terrain.

-> The world doesn’t have the luxury of waiting for complete answers before it takes action. — Daniel Gilbert
+> The world doesn’t have the luxury of waiting for complete answers before it takes action. - Daniel Gilbert

 **Mungerism**: Munger gave a famous speech, “*A Lesson on Elementary Wisdom*” in 1995 speech at USC Business School about worldly wisdom and latticework of mental models.
 Below are some references from his speech.

 > What is elementary, worldly wisdom?
 Well, the first rule is that you can’t really know anything if you just remember isolated facts and try and bang ‘em back.
 If the facts don’t hang together on a latticework of theory, you don’t have them in a usable form.
 You’ve got to have models in your head.
-And you’ve got to array your experience — both vicarious and direct — on this latticework of models. — Charlie Munger
+And you’ve got to array your experience - both vicarious and direct - on this latticework of models. - Charlie Munger

 > You may have noticed students who just try to remember and pound back what is remembered.
 Well, they fail in school and in life.
-You’ve got to hang experience on a latticework of models in your head. — Charlie Munger
+You’ve got to hang experience on a latticework of models in your head. - Charlie Munger

 > What are the models?
-Well, the first rule is that you’ve got to have multiple models — because if you just have one or two that you’re using, the nature of human psychology is such that you’ll torture reality so that it fits your models, or at least you’ll think it does.
-You become the equivalent of a chiropractor who, of course, is the great boob in medicine. — Charlie Munger
+Well, the first rule is that you’ve got to have multiple models - because if you just have one or two that you’re using, the nature of human psychology is such that you’ll torture reality so that it fits your models, or at least you’ll think it does.
+You become the equivalent of a chiropractor who, of course, is the great boob in medicine. - Charlie Munger

 > It’s like the old saying, “To the man with only a hammer, every problem looks like a nail.”
 And of course, that’s the way the chiropractor goes about practicing medicine.
-But that’s a perfectly disastrous way to think and a perfectly disastrous way to operate in the world. — Charlie Munger
+But that’s a perfectly disastrous way to think and a perfectly disastrous way to operate in the world. - Charlie Munger

 > So you’ve got to have multiple models.
-And the models have to come from multiple disciplines—because all the wisdom of the world is not to be found in one little academic department.
+And the models have to come from multiple disciplines-because all the wisdom of the world is not to be found in one little academic department.
 That’s why poetry professors, by and large, are so unwise in a worldly sense.
-They don’t have enough models in their heads. — Charlie Munger
+They don’t have enough models in their heads. - Charlie Munger

-> So you’ve got to have models across a fair array of disciplines. — Charlie Munger
+> So you’ve got to have models across a fair array of disciplines. - Charlie Munger

 > You may say, “My God, this is already getting way too tough.”
-But, fortunately, it isn’t that tough—because 80 or 90 important models will carry about 90% of the freight in making you a worldly-wise person.
-And, of those, only a mere handful really carry very heavy freight. — Charlie Munger
+But, fortunately, it isn’t that tough-because 80 or 90 important models will carry about 90% of the freight in making you a worldly-wise person.
+And, of those, only a mere handful really carry very heavy freight. - Charlie Munger

 > You have to learn all the big ideas in the key disciplines in a way that they’re in a mental latticework in your head and you automatically use them for the rest of your life.
 If you do that, I solemnly promise you that one day you’ll be walking down the street and you’ll look to your right and left and you’ll think “my heavenly days, I’m now one of the few competent people in my whole age cohort.”
-If you don’t do it, many of the brightest of you will live in the middle ranks or in the shallows. — Charlie Munger
+If you don’t do it, many of the brightest of you will live in the middle ranks or in the shallows. - Charlie Munger

 > I went through life constantly practicing (because if you don’t practice it, you lose it) the multi-disciplinary approach and I can’t tell you what that’s done for me.
 It’s made life more fun, it’s made me more constructive, its made me more helpful to others, its made me enormously rich. – Charlie Munger

 He also gave another famous speech, “*The Psychology of Human Misjudgement*” in 1995 at Harvard Law School about human psychology and biases.

 > I was aware that man was a “social animal,” greatly and automatically influenced by behavior he observed in men around him.
-I also knew that man lived, like barnyard animals and monkeys, in limited size dominance hierarchies, wherein he tended to respect authority and to like and cooperate with his own hierarchy members while displaying considerable distrust and dislike for competing men not in his own hierarchy. — Charlie Munger
+I also knew that man lived, like barnyard animals and monkeys, in limited size dominance hierarchies, wherein he tended to respect authority and to like and cooperate with his own hierarchy members while displaying considerable distrust and dislike for competing men not in his own hierarchy. - Charlie Munger

 Below are the collection of mental models accumulated from his various resources and talks.
 The checklist is grouped based on their source of discipline.
 These mental models should equip everyone make better decisions, so they can live a better life.